faiqmalick10/canvas/canvass-main/README.md

-Apologies for the misunderstanding!
-Here's everything in **one complete markdown block**, ready to copy and paste:

-markdown
 # Interactive Drawing Canvas with ReactJS

 An interactive drawing canvas built with **ReactJS** that allows users to draw shapes, freehand, and save their creations using **local storage**.
 The application is styled with **Tailwind CSS** for a modern and responsive user interface.